CMSC-100-2S-AY2024-2025/exer-01-html-and-css-adrianneds/README.md

 remote repository.
 5. Click on the settings tab of your GitHub repository.
 6. Click "Pages".
-7. Under "Build and deployment" and "Source, make sure that "Deploy from a branch" is selected.
+7. Under "Build and deployment" and "Source", make sure that "Deploy from a branch" is selected.
 8. Under "Build and deployment" and "Branch", select the main branch.
 9. Click "Save"
 10. Your GitHub page can now be viewed in the URL \<domain>/\<repository-name>.
 You can see the domain under "Custom domain" (the one ending in .github.io)